- The Thirteen Attributes of Mercy

 Yet He will by no means leave the guilty unpunished, visiting the iniquity of the fathers on the children and on the grandchildren to the third and fourth generations.
 (Exodus 34:7)

 Immediately following Adonai’s disclosure of His positive attributes He makes a negative declaration (Exodus 34:7).
 “I, the Eternal One, will not cancel punishment” for the guilty and unrepentant.
 By logical inference, therefore, the Forgiving One will only clear the guilt of those who genuinely return to Him in Teshuvah.
-This declaration contrasts two distinct covenants: the Covenant of the Law and the Covenant of Grace (Chesed, Chen, Chanan).
+This declaration involves the implementation of two different but complimentary covenants: the first, the Covenant of the Law and the second, the Covenant of Grace (Chesed, Chen, Chanan).

 The knowledge and conviction of our iniquity, transgression, and sin leads us to Teshuvah.
 If we sincerely practice Teshuvah then the Righteous Father is faithful and just to forgive us and cleanse us of all unrighteousness.
-The practice of Teshuvah presupposes both that we realize we have violated the Law of the Holy One and that if we sincerely return to our Father in repentance that He will graciously provide for us an atoning sacrifice of His own.
-This Sacrifice of the Father is the just means by which we are forgiven and cleansed of all our unrighteousness:
+The practice of Teshuvah presupposes both that we realize we have violated the Torah (Law) of the Holy One and that if we sincerely return to our heavenly Father in repentance that He will graciously provide for us an atoning sacrifice of His own.
+This sacrifice of the Father is the just means by which we are forgiven and cleansed of all our unrighteousness:

-If we confess our sins, He is faithful and just to forgive us for our sins and to purify us from all unrighteousness.
+If we confess our sins, He is faithful and just to forgive us for our sins and to purify us from all unrighteousness (injustice).

-True Teshuvah, therefore, is an exercise in “humility.”
-It is an exercise of complete dependence on the Holy One who is our Strong One.
+Sincere Teshuavah is an exercise of complete dependence on the Holy One who is our Strong One.
 Like father Abraham, our faith must solely be grounded in our belief in the loving-kindness and graciousness of our Merciful Father.
-True forgiveness then may only come from a thorough dependence on Adonai alone!
+True forgiveness, therefore, may only result from our exercising a thorough dependence on Adonai our Father and our God!